saquiborsaqib/MyRef/C++/Exception Handling/basicSyntaxAndSymantics.md

     // Catch-all block for handling any other exceptions }
 ```
-The try block contains the code that may potentially throw an exception.
+- The `try` block contains the code that may potentially throw an exception.
-Multiple catch blocks can be used to handle different types of exceptions.
+- Multiple `catch` blocks can be used to handle different types of exceptions.
 The catch blocks are evaluated sequentially, and the first matching catch block is executed.
-Each catch block specifies the type of exception it can handle, denoted by ExceptionType, followed by a reference to the exception object (& e in the example above).
+- Each `catch` block specifies the type of exception it can handle, denoted by `ExceptionType`, followed by a reference to the exception object (& e in the example above).
 The catch block for ellipsis (...) is a catch-all block that can handle any type of exception that is not caught by the preceding catch blocks.
 Here's an example that demonstrates the basic syntax of a try-catch block: